Discrete optimal transport is a strong audio adversarial attack: Experimental Setup

 \section{Experimental Setup}

-\textbf{Datasets. } We use three public corpora.
-For constructing the bona fide target pool in our DOT attack (OT$_2$), we draw from the {LibriSpeech Clean}, available on Kaggle~\cite{kaggleLS}.
-For countermeasure (CM) evaluation and cross-dataset transfer, we use ASVspoof2019 accessible on~\cite{kaggleAS}, and ASVspoof5~\cite{wang2024asvspoof}.
-Unless otherwise stated, we use the official train/dev/eval partitions of each benchmark.
+\textbf{Datasets.} We use three public corpora.
+For construction of the bona fide target pool used by the DOT attack (OT$_2$), we draw recordings from the LibriSpeech train-clean-100 subset~\cite{panayotov2015librispeech,kaggleLS}.
+Countermeasure evaluation and cross-dataset transfer experiments are conducted on ASVspoof2019~\cite{wang2020asvspoof,kaggleAS} and ASVspoof5~\cite{wang2024asvspoof}.
+Unless otherwise specified, we use the official train, development, and evaluation partitions provided with each benchmark.